Ocawesome101/oc-os-v1/README.md

 Pretty modular.

 ## NOTICE
 This is still highly in development!
-The shell works pretty well; there are just a few things I need to clean up; programs I need to write; and bugs I need to squash before version 1.0.
+The shell works pretty well; there are just a few things to clean up, programs to write, and bugs to squash before version 1.0.

 I will not provide a link to the installer until version 1.0 is released, though you can still find a very minimal one on my Pastebin account, if you can find _that_.